Tremont Street subway: Power

 The subway uses trolleys powered by electricity from overhead lines, which had been made possible by the invention of the trolley pole in 1880 by Frank J. Sprague, from his design for the Richmond Union Passenger Railway.
 The line has been pantograph-only since the trolley wires were modified in the 1990s.

 Landmark status and ownership

-The Tremont Street subway was designated a National Historic Landmark in recognition for its pioneering role in the development of the subway as a public transit system in the United States.
+The Tremont Street subway was designated a National Historic Landmark in 1964, in recognition for its pioneering role in the development of the subway as a public transit system in the United States.
 The landmark designation encompasses the still-extant portions of the early tunnel, roughly from Court Street to Charles Street, and includes the original Classical Revival head houses of the Park and Boylston stations which are still in use.
+In 1978, the American Society of Civil Engineers designated the Tremont Street subway tunnel as a National Historic Civil Engineering Landmark.

 The original owner of the Tremont Street subway was the private West End Street Railway, later the Boston Elevated Railway.
 Public ownership began in 1947 with the Metropolitan Transit Authority, now the Massachusetts Bay Transportation Authority.